 The Trading Platform

-Since the rise of the internet the financial markets have become much more accessible for individual, retail traders.
+Since the rise of the internet the financial markets have become much more accessible for the individual retail traders.
 We can now use online brokers (such as AVA Trade) to open and close trades in these financial instruments using a trading platform provided by our broker.

 Our trading platform will consist of all the live prices of the various instruments we can trade, their relevant charts which show their price movements over time and the ability to buy or sell an instrument with the click of a button.
 We can also choose the size of the position we would like to buy or sell and set price levels where our positions will automatically open or close.